Why Journaling Matters

 Pen Preference

 This is personal, and you’ll only learn your preference by testing some pens out.
-There are smooth rollerballs for quick writing, fine liners for detail, or fountain pens for ritual.
-Avoid pencils for core journaling, as their erasability undermines the practice of accepting imperfection.
+There are smooth rollerballs for quick writing, fine liners for detail, or fountain pens for that extra pizzazz.
+Avoid pencils for your core bujo, as their erasability undermines the practice of accepting imperfection.

 Setting Up Your First Pages